RyanNgWH/homelab-opentofu-templates/README.md

 ## EFI-Disk & Secure boot

 The Jellyfin & NAS instances requires secure boot to be turned off, however, it is enabled by default as `pre_enrolled_keys` is enabled for the EFI-Disk.
 This currently cannot be automated as of bpg/proxmox v0.60.1 and has to be manually turned off in the bios.

+# To-Do

+## Configure `rng` option for VMs

+The `rng` option in VM configurations can only be set by `root@pam` due to a limitation in the Proxmox API.

+This is currently not supported via API Token as of v0.74.1 and therefore cannot be configured.